osama454/3K-Cleanup-JavaScript/prompt.md

 };
 ```

-Assume that the html file is:
+Assume that the body of the html file is:

 ```html
 <input type="file" id="imageUpload" />